Frequently Asked Questions

 Industry regulation requires retailers to publish their current plans on their websites.
 The WATTever team collect the latest publicly listed plans and constantly check for price updates.
 Our comparison engine includes over 4,000 current plans.

 We believe that electricity is the energy source you can make significant savings on.
 There has been little improvement in gas efficiency over time.
-In comparison electricity can be generated at home, stored, usage adjusted and shifted.
+Electricity can be generated at home, stored, and usage shifted.

 Yes, our comparison service supports Government concessions.
 We also support the different treatment of usage and supply discounts either before or after concessions are applied to provide a more accurate total cost estimate.